ngriffiths21/measles-dashboard/src/index.md

 [^14]: The rate in that study varies wildly by age, however.
 And it would have decreased once people got vaccinated, because many vaccinated people got infected but had more mild cases than unvaccinated people.

 Measles has a range of impacts.
 It infects immune system cells and can lead to complications like pneumonia, diarrhea, and more rarely, encephalitis, which often results in long-term neurological problems.
-Measles infection can also cause a long-term suppression of the immune system in which the immune system is thought to lose cells that provide immunity to prior infections and vaccinations.[^3]
+Measles infection can also cause long-term suppression of the immune system, by destroying cells that can remember earlier infections and vaccinations and provide immunity against reinfection.[^3]

 [^2]: [Estimates of SARS-CoV-2 Hospitalization and Fatality Rates in the
     Prevaccination Period, United